aws-samples/karpenter-blueprints/README.md

 Once you're done with testing the blueprints, if you used the Terraform template from this repository, you can proceed to remove all the resources that Terraform created.
 To do so, run the following commands:

 ```
-kubectl delete --all nodeclaim
-kubectl delete --all nodepool
-kubectl delete --all ec2nodeclass
 export TF_VAR_region=$AWS_REGION
 terraform destroy -target="module.eks_blueprints_addons" --auto-approve
 terraform destroy -target="module.eks" --auto-approve